 Health Sharing Ministries Reviews: Key Takeaways

-- Cost Savings: Early retirees often pay less monthly than ACA plans, especially without subsidies, according to recent reviews.
+- Cost Savings: Many unsubsidized retirees pay less than ACA plans.

-- Pre-existing Conditions: Waiting periods and exclusions apply, alongside limits on prescriptions and mental health.
+- Pre-existing Conditions: Waiting periods and limits are common.

-- Do Your Research: Compare plans and read multiple trusted sources before enrolling.
+- Do Your Homework: Compare plans and read multiple sources.

 What Are Health Sharing Ministries?